Dailies of the 401st Squadron

 26 August 1942 - 2nd Lts.
 Brown, Green, Freihofer and Frank assigned and

 joined Squadron.
 2nd Lts.
-Benny, Traeger, Moeller and Vanderslice transferred out
+Benny, Traeger, Moeller and Vanderslice

 of Squadron.